Geerodge/georgemc.co.uk/src/guides/recommended-tools.md

 ---
 title: "Tools for Online Entrepreneurs"
+seo:
+    title: "Tools for Online Entrepreneurs | George McEntegart"
     description: "There are many tools that can save you time and energy down the road.
 Here are some I use, and find myself recommending regularly."
 date: 2022-03-10
 layout: "post"
 ---